whelan-low/tp/docs/UserGuide.md

 Explanation: This randomly allocates all the students in the tutorial class `T01` of module `CS2101` into 2 teams.

 ---
+### Deleting students from team: `delete_student_from_team`

+Deletes the specified student from a specified team.

+Format: `/delete_student_from_team id/STUDENT_ID module/MODULE_CODE tutorial/TUTORIAL_CLASS team/team_name` <br>or
+`/delete_student_from_team email/EMAIL module/MODULE_CODE tutorial/TUTORIAL_CLASS team/team_name` <br> or
+`/delete_student_from_team index/INDEX module/MODULE_CODE tutorial/TUTORIAL_CLASS team/team_name`

+- The student detail can be specified with either student id, email or the index of the student within the tutorial team.

+Important Note:
+- The team needs to be associated with the tutorial class specified.
+- The tutorial class needs to be associated with the module specified.
+- The student

+Expected output: `Deleted STUDENT_NAME from MODULE_CODE TUTORIAL_CLASS, Team TEAM_NAME`

+Example: `/delete_student_from_team id/A0123456A module/CS2103T tutorial/T09 team/4`

+must be in the team before command execution.Explanation: This deletes the student with student id `A0123456A` from team `4` of tutorial class `T09` of module `CS2103T`

+---
 ## FAQ